velopaymentsapi/velo-python/docs/PaymentAuditServiceApi.md

 submitted_date_from = '2013-10-20' # date | The submitted date from range filter.
 Format is yyyy-MM-dd. (optional)
 submitted_date_to = '2013-10-20' # date | The submitted date to range filter.
 Format is yyyy-MM-dd. (optional)
 payment_memo = 'payment_memo_example' # str | The payment memo filter.
-This filters via a case insensitive substring match. (optional) page = 1 # int | Page number.
-Default is 1. (optional) (default to 1)
-page_size = 25 # int | The number of results to return in a page (optional) (default to 25)
-sort = 'sort_example' # str | List of sort fields (e.g. ?sort=submittedDateTime:asc,status:asc).
+This filters via a case insensitive substring match. (optional) rails_id = 'rails_id_example' # str | Payout Rails ID filter - case insensitive match.
+Any value is allowed, but you should use one of the supported railsId values.
+To get this list of values, you should call the 'Get Supported Rails' endpoint.  (optional) scheduled_for_date_from = '2013-10-20' # date | Filter payouts scheduled to run on or after the given date.
+Format is yyyy-MM-dd. (optional) scheduled_for_date_to = '2013-10-20' # date | Filter payouts scheduled to run on or before the given date.
+Format is yyyy-MM-dd. (optional) schedule_status = 'schedule_status_example' # str | Payout Schedule Status (optional) post_instruct_fx_status = 'post_instruct_fx_status_example' # str | The status of the post instruct FX step if one was required for the payment (optional) page = 1 # int | Page number.
+Default is 1. (optional) (default to 1) page_size = 25 # int | The number of results to return in a page (optional) (default to 25) sort = 'sort_example' # str | List of sort fields (e.g. ?sort=submittedDateTime:asc,status:asc).
 Default is sort by submittedDateTime:desc,paymentId:asc The supported sort fields are: sourceAmount, sourceCurrency, paymentAmount, paymentCurrency, routingNumber, accountNumber, remoteId, submittedDateTime, status and paymentId  (optional)